-INSTRUCTIONS to the HEALTH CARE PROVIDER: The employee listed above has requested leave under the FMLA to care for your patient.
-Answer, fully and completely, all applicable parts below.
-Several questions seek a response as to the frequency or duration of a condition, treatment, etc. Your answer should be your best estimate based upon your medical knowledge, experience, and examination of the patient.
-Be as specific as you can; terms such as "lifetime," "unknown," or "indeterminate" may not be sufficient to determine FMLA coverage.
-Limit your responses to the condition for which the patient needs leave.
-Page 3 provides space for additional information, should you need it.
-Please be sure to sign the form on the last page.

-Provider's name and business address:

-Type of practice / Medical specialty:
+If family member is your son or daughter, date of f birth: Describe care you will provide to your family me ember and estimate leave needed to provide care: Employee Signature Date SECTION III.
+For Completion by the HEAL TH CADE DDOVIDED SECTION III: For Completion by the HEAL ?
+TH CARE FROVIDER additional information, should you need it.
+Please response as to the frequency or duration of a your best estimate based upon your medical patient.
+Be as specific as you can; terms such as not be sufficient to determine FMLA coverage.
+The patient needs leave.
+Page 3 provides space for the best of the best of the best of the last page.
+Provider's name and business address: Type of practice / Medical specialty: Telephone: ()Fax: () PART A: MEDICAL FACTS 1.
+Approximate date condition commenced: Probable duration of condition: stay in a hospital, hospice, or residential medical .
+If so, dates of admission: Date(s) you treated the patient for conditi on: Was medication, other than over-the-country NoYes. nter medication, prescribed?
+Will the patient need to have treatment vi sits at least twice per year due to the condition?
+No. Vas

-Telephone: ()

-PART A: MEDICAL FACTS

-1. Approximate date condition commenced:

-Probable duration of condition:

-Was the patient admitted for an overnight stay in a hospital, hospice, or residential medical care

-facility?
-No Yes .
-If so, dates of admission:

-Date(s) you treated the patient for condition:

-Was medication, other than over-the-counter medication, prescribed?
-NoYes.

-Will the patient need to have treatment visits at least twice per year due to the condition?

-NoYes